 Opened: September 1931

-• Known affectionately as Le Chaudron (the Cauldron) due to its reputation for atmosphere, the stadium is named after the founder of the Casino retail chain, under whose auspices St-Étienne originally came into being.
+• Known affectionately as Le Chaudron (the Cauldron) due to its reputation for atmosphere, the stadium is named after the founder of the Casino retail chain, under whose auspices Saint-Étienne originally came into being.

-• Situated to the north of the city centre, the ground was built on old mine tunnels and next to a steel factory, and in the early days fumes from the plant's chimneys were known to drift across the pitch.
+• Situated to the north of the city centre, the ground was built on old mine tunnels and next to a steel factory, and in the early days, fumes from the plant's chimneys were known to drift across the pitch.

 • The stadium originally incorporated an athletics track, though this was removed in 1956 ahead of rebuilding work that moved supporters closer to the action.

-©UEFA.com 1998-2013.
+©UEFA.com 1998-2015.
 All rights reserved.